The Ratio of False to Valid Alerts is KeyBy John Honovich, Published Oct 20, 2009, 08:00pm EDT

 VideoIQ provides an example of this in their analysis of baggage left behind problems.
 Baggage left behind suffers from inevitable false alerts as normal people in public areas temporarily set down their baggage.
 Additionally, and equally importantly, the likelihood that a bag is really a bomb is extremely low, even in a high risk areas.

 The combination of high false alerts (numerous per day) and low actual threats (once per decade or longer?) makes the probability that any actual alarm being a valid one to be worse than 1 in 1,000 (easily).

-Academic research (as well as common sense) shows that such circumstances significantly reduces the effectiveness of such systems.
+Academic research [link no longer available] (as well as common sense) shows that such circumstances significantly reduces the effectiveness of such systems.